-Attendees will gain awareness of threat management terms and concepts, including the pathway to violence and the importance of a workplace violence prevention program.
-They will also receive a brief overview on investigating behaviors of concern and identifying violence potential in others.
+You will gain awareness of threat management terms and concepts, including the pathway to violence and the importance of a workplace violence prevention program.
+You will also receive a brief overview on investigating behaviors of concern and identifying violence potential in others.

 Successful business leaders empower their employees to make decisions, speak up about concerns and take ownership of the work they do each day.
 Business owners, effective managers and supervisors also see their employees as the solution for workplace safety concerns.
 Learn how fostering trust, engaging in active listening and demonstrating care and concern for employees can help build a culture of safety.